-In Korea, peaches stood for happiness, honor, wealth, and longevity.
+In Korea, peaches stand for happiness, honor, wealth, and longevity.
 In Japan, peach branches were used as divining rods.
-In Vietnam, peach flowers are associated with victory, spring, peace, and happiness.
+Plus, in Vietnam, peach flowers are associated with victory, spring, peace, and happiness.
 Peach blossoms are used to decorate for the New Year or Tet.

 Peach Blossom Meaning in Art and Literature:

 In Europe, peaches often symbolized the heart, with peach leaves signifying the tongue — or speaking from the heart.
 Many artists featured peaches in their work, such as Caravaggio, Monet and Renoir’s Still Life with Peaches, Peaches, and Almonds, and Les Pêches.
 Van Gogh liked to paint peach trees in bloom.
-Some associated peaches with fertility, good health, and long life.
+Also, some associate peaches with fertility, good health, and long life.

-The Victorians associated peach tree flowers with a number of meanings.
+What’s more, the Victorians associated peach tree flowers with a number of meanings.
 These blossoms may stand for fertility and generosity.
-A gift of peach tree flowers might mean the giver is held captive to one’s charms, or that their charms are unequaled.
+A gift of peach tree flowers might mean the giver is held captive to one’s charms or that their charms are unequaled.

 What do Peach Blossom symbolize?